 capacity, contractual, fiduciary or otherwise.

-The usual terms and conditions for direct instructions are set
+The usual terms and conditions for direct and Licensed

-adjusted and prepared as appropriate to take account of each
+adjusted as appropriate to take account of each client's